Smart People. Smart Power.

 Student's ability to score high on standardized tests

-Ideally, after our training sessions students should be able to score on par with students admitted to world's best universities.
+After our training sessions, students should be able to score on par with students admitted to world's best universities.

 Student's application attractiveness

-Special talents, extracurricular activities, skills, ability to present oneself well on paper etc. The more impressive student's achievements are in any area of studies or extracurricular activities, the more chances they have to get admitted to our program and eventually to a Western prep school, college or university.
+Special talents, extracurricular activities, skills, ability to present oneself well on paper etc. The more impressive academic or extracurricular achievements a student has, the more chances he/she has to get admitted to our program and eventually to a Western prep school, college or university.

 Student's ability to work hard and carry through the admission process